 Is the violation associated with the licensee’s radiological environmental monitoring program and is it contrary to NRC regulations, license, license application, or environmental report?

-Radaste/Transportation
+Radiation Waste/Transportation

 Does the violation result in exceeding radiation levels or 5 times the removable surface contamination limits for a transportation package as defined in 49 CFR 173 or 10 CFR Part 71?